Can Real Estate Survive in the

 It’s your honeymoon on Paradise Island.
-In a nearby cay, two millennials snorkel beneath the clear blue sea while an elderly couple awaits the day’s sunset while relaxing on a pristine, white sandy beach.
+In a nearby cay, two millennials snorkel beneath the clear blue sea while an elderly couple awaits the day’s sunset while relaxing on a pristine, sandy white beach.
 This is the Bahamas.
-Open any travel brochure and potential tourists will marvel at the 700-plus islands and inlets off the Atlantic Ocean that comprise one of the richest countries in the Americas, preceded only by the United States and Canada.
-The Bahama Islands further boasts an economy driven by tourism and offshore finance.
+Open any travel brochure and potential tourists will marvel at the 700-plus islands and inlets of the Atlantic Ocean that comprise one of the richest countries in the Americas, preceded only by the United States and Canada.
+The Bahama Islands further boast an economy driven by tourism and offshore finance.

 The Island of the Bahamas is a desired vacation destination, but it, too, is a real estate mecca for second-home buyers seeking a deal.
 While the September 2019, Category 5, Hurricane Dorian was the worst hurricane to hit the Bahamas, Real estate markets in both Nassau and Grand Bahama will continue to thrive as a plethora of locals and foreign investors will be seeking to buy and sell homes and condos.